nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This user guide will ease you in using GuestBook and guide you along to incorporate GuestBook into your management workflow.
-It provides an in-depth description of GuestBook's core features and how to best use them to suite your needs.
+It provides an in-depth description of GuestBook's core features and how to best use them to suit your needs.
 With our intuitive design, you will become a master at using GuestBook in no time!

 --------------------------------------------------------------------------------------------------------------------